cube-js/cube/docs/content/Deployment/Production-Checklist.md

 connections.
 Ensure your Redis cluster allows at least 15 concurrent connections.

+### Redis Sentinel

+Redis Sentinel support via ioredis was recently added.
+In order to activate this feature, set the `CUBEJS_REDIS_USE_IOREDIS` environment variable to `true` and then set `CUBEJS_REDIS_SENTINEL` to allow Cube.js to connect to Redis Sentinel.

 <!-- prettier-ignore-start -->
 [[warning | Note]]
 | Cube.js server instances used by same tenant environments should have same